Stanford

 Set in the tranquil setting of Stanford Sierra Camp, this advanced course offers a unique blend of cutting-edge research, practical applications, and human-centered AI frameworks.
 You’ll engage with top-tier AI faculty from Stanford’s School of Engineering, School of Medicine, and Graduate School of Business, while fostering connections with a close-knit community of leaders committed to ensuring AI’s benefits are broadly shared across society.

 Ready to elevate your AI leadership?
-Join us in this transformative experience at Stanford Sierra Camp.
-Applications are now open.
+Join us in this transformative experience at Stanford Sierra Camp on May 17-20, 2026.

 • Deepen your technical expertise: Expand beyond foundational AI concepts to critically assess AI solutions and their organizational impact.